 This light should come on, as a check to show you it is working, when the ignition is on and the engine is not running.
-If the light doesn't come on, have it repaired.
+If the light does not come on, have it repaired.
 This light will also come on during a malfunction in one of two ways:

-Light Flashing - A misfire condition has been detected.
+- Light Flashing A misfire condition has been detected.
 A misfire increases vehicle emissions and may damage the emission control system on your vehicle.
-Dealer or qualified service center diagnosis and service may be required.
-Light On Steady - An emission control system malfunction has been detected on your vehicle.
-Dealer or qualified service center diagnosis and service may be required.
+Diagnosis and service may be required. - Light On Steady An emission control system malfunction has been detected on your vehicle.
+Diagnosis and service may be required.